The day was December 26th, 1989; the day after Christmas.

 Seriously, I wanna meet the drooling retard that thought it was a good idea to build a hotel outta goddamn diamond.

 I wanna shake his hand and twist his wrist so hard that it snaps off his arm.

 Heidi fell asleep not too long after we were finished with our romantic romp the night before.
 And, judging by the light snoring, I'd say she slept like a baby throughout the entire night.
 I considered this a good thing.
 It meant that she believed me when I said that I'd find a way to provide for our new family.
-It would've been so easy for her to completely discount everything I said.
+It would've been so easy for her to completely doubt everything I said.
 After all, I already broke the one major promise I made to her years ago.
 Whether her choosing to trust my word this time around was legitimate or more so an obligation to our kid was beyond me.
 All that mattered was that her mind was at ease, no pesky thoughts chipping away at her sanity as she tried to catch some much needed ZZZ's.